 The highlight?
 Zicatela beach!
 It’s considered one of the best beaches in Mexico.
 Firstly, it’s huge, so it never feels too crowded.
 Secondly, it’s a dream destination for surfers from all around the world due to the famous Mexican pipeline.

 You’ll probably find the largest choice of hotels, both small and large, here in Zicatela.
 Prices start at around $20 per night, not too different from the other areas in Puerto Escondido.

-If you want to be close to numerous beautiful beaches in Puerto Escondido or learn how to surf then Carrizalillo is the place to stay.
+Carrizalillo is about 4 km north of Zicatela, slightly further away from the centre of town and the hustle and bustle.
+If you want to be close to numerous beautiful beaches in Puerto Escondido or learn how to surf, then Carrizalillo is the place to stay.

 The beaches in this area, particularly Playa Carrizalillo, are dreamy beyond belief.
 You won’t want to do anything else with your days apart from lounging or swimming at the beach.

-We’re not sure you’ll actually want to leave though!
+We’re not sure you’ll actually want to leave, though!